palazzol/demon/README.md

 In ROM emulation mode, The Demon Debugger board cable plugs into a socket on the target system, in place of a standard JEDEC ROM/EPROM chip.
 Then, your PC can communicate with the target over serial, using a standard USB connection.

-If your target system is already supported, there will be a target image already built, which you can download onto you target.
+If your target system is already supported, there will be a target image already built, which you can upload onto your target.

 To support a totally new target system, a small amount of tweaking may need to be done to the assembly code for your target.
 Generally, if you know the memory map for your system, this is really easy to do.